rmuif/web/README.md

 It was set either during project creation or when setting up another service that requires a location setting.
 4. Click **Done**.

-#### Deploying rules
+#### Deploying Cloud Firestore Security Rules

-To set up and deploy your first set of rules, open the [**Rules** tab](https://console.firebase.google.com/project/_/database/firestore/rules) in the Cloud Firestore section of the Firebase console.
+1. Open the [**Rules** tab](https://console.firebase.google.com/project/_/database/firestore/rules) in the Cloud Firestore section of the Firebase console.
-Copy the contents of the `firestore.rules` file in your project into the online editor, then click **Publish**.
+2. Copy the contents of the `firestore.rules` file in your project and paste it into the online editor.
+3. Click **Publish**.

 ### Create a default Storage bucket